Fully Employed MBA (FEMBA)

 Arbitration Course (one of three)

-For a full list of Dispute Resolution elective courses, please refer to the School of Law academic catalog.
+For a full list of Dispute Resolution elective courses, including 2-unit courses with global content that meet the global requirement for the FEMBA/MBAJ Programs, please refer to the School of Law academic catalog.

 Each course utilizes an interactive participation format and integrates skills-building experiences as well as an academic understanding of the subject matter.
 To encourage faculty mentoring and coaching of students, course enrollment is limited to 20-24 participants.